 unit, sometimes for periods of months.
 The program has provided over 10,000

 stem cell transplants since its start.
 The MIRT program includes a 30 bed

-Inpatient unit located in the Ward Tower of UAMS Hospital, and an Outpatient
+Inpatient unit (F7 Stem Cell Transplant), located in the Ward Tower of UAMS Hospital, and an Outpatient

 Infusion and Transplant Clinic located on the 4th floor of the Winthrop P.